 £'million Year to 31 March 2022 Year to 31 March 2021 % change Loans and advances to customers 29 934 26 438 13% Core loans increased by 13.2%, driven largely by residential mortgage and corporate lending growth in both geographies.
 In South Africa, net core loans grew by 3.9% to R298.4 billion (31 March 2021: R287.3 billion).
-Advances to private clients increased 4.2% driven by resi-mortgage offset by flat year-on-year growth in commercial real estate.
-Corporate lending increased 3.3%, offset by elevated repayments and subdued credit demand give continued low business confidence.
-In the UK, net core loans grew by 17.0% (18.5% excluding Australia) to £14.4 billion (31 March 2021: £12.3 billion) driven by residential mortgages (up 35.5 and strong demand for corporate credit (up 10.2% (12.0% excluding Australia)) across several portfolios.
-Customer deposits 40 118 34 449 16% Customer deposits increased 16.5%, ahead of core lo growth as the corporates remain defensively positione specifically in South Africa.
+Advances to private clients increased 4.2% driven by resi-mortgages offset by flat year-on-year growth in commercial real estate.
+Corporate lending increased 3.3%, offset by elevated repayments and subdued credit demand giver continued low business confidence.
+In the UK, net core loans grew by 17.0% (18.5% excluding Australia) to £14.4 billion (31 March 2021: £12.3 billion) driven by residential mortgages (up 35.5% and strong demand for corporate credit (up 10.2% (12.0% excluding Australia)) across several portfolios.
+Customer deposits 40 118 34 449 16% Customer deposits increased 16.5%, ahead of core loa growth as the corporates remain defensively positioned specifically in South Africa.
 The UK grew into excess liquidity accumulated in recent years, as loans grew ahead of deposit growth.
-The balance sheet remains conservative from a liquidity perspective in line with or philosophy.
+The balance sheet remains conservative from a liquidity perspective in line with our philosophy.
 Funds under management (FUM) 63 800 58 436 9% FUM increased 9.2% supported by net inflows of £1.9 billion and favourable market movements in both geographies.
 South Africa Wealth & Investment net inflows were supported by the sustained flows into the offshore investment range, with offshore-based FUM currently representing over 60% of total discretionary FUM.
-The UK Wealth and Investment net inflows were supported by inflows of £473 million originating from o Private Banking referrals in line with the Group's strategic objective of One Investec.
+The UK Wealth and Investment net inflows were supported by inflows of £473 million originating from ou Private Banking referrals in line with the Group's strategic objective of One Investec.
 Capital and liquidity ratios Investec limited Capital adequacy and leverage ratios Capital and leverage ratios remain sound, ahead of Board-approved minimum targets and regulatory CET1 14.0% 12.2% requirements.
-The CET1 and leverage ratio were 14.09 and 7.4% for Investec Limited (increased AIRB scope) and 11.7% and 9.2% for Investec plc (Standardised Leverage ratio 7.4% 7.6% approach) respectively.
-The Group targets a minimum CET1 ratio above 10%, a Investec plc tier 1 ratio above 11% and a total capital adequacy rati range of 14% to 17% on a consolidated basis for each Investec plc and Investec Limited, respectively.
+The CET1 and leverage ratio were 14.0% and 7.4% for Investec Limited (increased AIRB scope) and 11.7% and 9.2% for Investec plc (Standardised Leverage ratio 7.4% 7.6% approach) respectively.
+The Group targets a minimum CET1 ratio above 10%, a Investec plc tier 1 ratio above 11% and a total capital adequacy ratio range of 14% to 17% on a consolidated basis for each of Investec plc and Investec Limited, respectively.
 CET1 11.7% 11.2% Investec Limited made progress in the application to adopt AIRB for the measurement of capital on certain portfolios currently on the Foundation Internal Ratings Leverage ratio 9.2% 7.9% Based (FIRB) approach.
 On full adoption of AIRB, the pro-forma CET1 ratio would on a pro-forma basis increase by 200bps at 31 March 2022.
-Investec plc is the early stages of a process to migrate from the Standardised approach to the Internal Ratings Based
+Investec plc is ir